jlopinto/git-aliases/README.md

     fi
     ```

-3. In order to make those alias take effects immediately you can:
+3. In order to make those alias to take effects immediately you can:
     - `source ~/.bashrc`
     - or simply close and restart your terminal.